“Dear Team Krya

 Opinions among dermatologists vary about the origin of these open pores.
 Some believe that we are simply referring to old acne scars and pits as open pores.
 This is explained by the fact that every open pore contains the openings to several pilosebaceous ostia (pores).
 So what we call an open pore is simply the unevenness of skin.

 Dermatologists attached to beauty companies have a different take on this.
-Many beauty companies believe that open pores are the result of extra oily skin and believe that this is a natural result of skin cells being clogged with dead cells, sebum and cosmetic products.
-As the ostia are clogged by these toxins, the opinion is that the opening of the ostia widens to help the skin perform its excretory function properly.
+Many beauty companies say that open pores are a natural result of skin cells being clogged with dead cells, sebum and cosmetic products.
+As the ostia are clogged by these toxins, the opening of the ostia widens to help the skin perform its excretory function properly.
 This explains the slowly expanding nature of the open pore.

 Depending upon whose explanation you choose to believe, different kinds of beauty products and services are now available to tackle open pores.